scivision/fortran-filesystem/API.md

 In all the examples, we assume "p" is a pathlib path_t.

+C++17 filesystem is used extensively within Fortran-pathlib to implement functions in a platform-agnostic and robust way.
+The fallback functions use C stdlib when C++17 filesystem isn't available.
+For the interchange of character strings between Fortran and C/C++, a fixed buffer length is used.
+This buffer length is defined as MAXP in src/pathlib.f90.
+Currently, MAXP = 4096; that is, 4096 ASCII characters is the maximum path length.
+The operating system and filesystem may have stricter limits.
+If this fixed buffer length becomes an issue, we may be able to update pathlib to make the length dynamic.

 ## subroutines

 These subroutines are available in the "pathlib" module.